 Have you added your products to price comparison shopping websites?
 This will bring you backlinks and traffic, especially if you have reasonable prices.

-Check this guide of 17 Price Comparision shopping websites to start with.
+Check this guide of 17 Price Comparison shopping websites to start with.

 Complete guides about Off-site SEO for eCommerce: